ciscoheat/superforms-web/src/routes/concepts/timers/+page.md

 </div>
 ```

 The reason for using `delayed` instead of `submitting` is based on the article [Response Times: The 3 Important Limits](https://www.nngroup.com/articles/response-times-3-important-limits/), which states that for short waiting periods, no feedback is required except to display the result.
-Therefore, `delayed` is used to show a loading indicator after a little while.
+Therefore, `delayed` is used to show a loading indicator after a little while, not instantly.

 ## Visualizing the timers